opendr-eu/opendr/docs/reference/opendr-ros-bridge.md

 6. `vision_msgs.msg.Detection3DArray`  is used as an equivalent to `engine.target.BoundingBox3DList`.
 7. `sensor_msgs.msg.PointCloud`  is used as an equivalent to `engine.data.PointCloud`.
 8. `sensor_msgs.msg.PointCloud2`  is used as an equivalent to `engine.data.PointCloud`.
+9. `opendr_bridge.msg.OpenDRTranscription` is used as an equivalent to `engine.target.VoskTranscription`.

 ## ROS services
 The following ROS services are implemented (`srv` folder):